 Types of Guards

 Place your rear hand near your rear cheek; place your lead hand about 4-6 inches from your lead cheek.
 Elbows do not flare out.
 The primary defenses from this guard are blocking, parrying, slipping, bobbing, and footwork.
+As one of the most well-rounded boxers today, Canelo Alvarez tends to sport the conventional guard at offensive mid-range.
 This guard best suits out-boxers, boxer-punchers, and counter-punchers.

 Disadvantages.
 Because the lead hand exposes your left cheek, this guard does not work well at close range.
 Further, rhythmic upper body movement (e.g. weaving) is awkward and inefficient.

 Keys to the Conventional Guard

 - Lead hand slightly off-line (i.e. not centered);

 - Lead hand 4-6 inches from lead cheek and up or near eye level;

 - Both elbows covering the rib cage;